FAQEUCyber Resilience Act

 Citations

-Can unfinished software be made available for testing before full CRA compliance?
+Under the CRA, can unfinished software be made available for testing before full compliance?

 Yes, but only under a narrow CRA exception.